andongluis/nlg-blog/docs/_posts/2019-11-16-Background-post.md

 {:.article-img}

 {:.image-caption}
-*Multi-Head Attention Mechanism from [Vaswani et al., 2017]*
+*Multi-Head Attention Mechanism from (<a href="https://papers.nips.cc/paper/7181-attention-is-all-you-need.pdf">Vaswani et al., 2017</a>)*

-#### Further Reading on Transformers
+#### Further Reading on Transformers <a name="more-transformers"></a>

 For more a more in-depth discussion of the specifics of how transformers work, we recommend <a href="http://jalammar.github.io/illustrated-transformer/">this blog post</a> by Jay Allamar.

 For those who are interested in digging into the details of how to implement one of these transformer networks, <a href="https://nlp.seas.harvard.edu/2018/04/03/attention.html">this excellent article</a> from Harvard's NLP group provides a walkthrough of a fully functioning Python implementation.

-## References
+## References <a name="references"></a>

-- Bahdanau, Dzmitry, Kyunghyun Cho, and Yoshua Bengio.
-"Neural machine translation by jointly learning to align and translate." arXiv preprint arXiv:1409.0473 (2014).
+- <a href="https://arxiv.org/pdf/1409.0473.pdf">Bahdanau, Dzmitry, Kyunghyun Cho, and Yoshua Bengio.
+"Neural machine translation by jointly learning to align and translate." arXiv preprint arXiv:1409.0473 (2014).</a>
 - Cavnar, William B., and John M. Trenkle.
 "N-gram-based text categorization."
 In *Proceedings of SDAIR-94, 3rd annual symposium on document analysis and information retrieval*, vol. 161175.
 1994.
-- Cheng, Jianpeng, Li Dong, and Mirella Lapata.
-"Long short-term memory-networks for machine reading." arXiv preprint arXiv:1601.06733 (2016).
+- <a href="https://arxiv.org/pdf/1601.06733.pdf">Cheng, Jianpeng, Li Dong, and Mirella Lapata.
+"Long short-term memory-networks for machine reading." arXiv preprint arXiv:1601.06733 (2016).</a>
 - Gers, Felix A., Jürgen Schmidhuber, and Fred Cummins.
 "Learning to forget: Continual prediction with LSTM."
 (1999): 850-855.
 - Graves, Alex, Greg Wayne, and Ivo Danihelka.
 "Neural turing machines." arXiv preprint arXiv:1410.5401 (2014).
 - Guthrie, David, Ben Allison, Wei Liu, Louise Guthrie, and Yorick Wilks.
 "A closer look at skip-gram modelling."
 In LREC, pp. 1222-1225.
 2006.
 - LeCun, Yann, and Yoshua Bengio.
 "Convolutional networks for images, speech, and time series."
 The handbook of brain theory and neural networks 3361, no. 10 (1995): 1995.
-- Luong, Minh-Thang, Hieu Pham, and Christopher D. Manning.
-"Effective approaches to attention-based neural machine translation." arXiv preprint arXiv:1508.04025 (2015).
+- <a href="https://pdfs.semanticscholar.org/969a/289e8f5f6f6a5f2131fd92aedfd3f666c686.pdf">Luong, Minh-Thang, Hieu Pham, and Christopher D. Manning.
+"Effective approaches to attention-based neural machine translation." arXiv preprint arXiv:1508.04025 (2015).</a>
 - Mikolov, Tomáš, Martin Karafiát, Lukáš Burget, Jan Černocký, and Sanjeev Khudanpur.
 "Recurrent neural network based language model."
 In *Eleventh annual conference of the international speech communication association*.
 2010.
 - Peters, Matthew E., Mark Neumann, Mohit Iyyer, Matt Gardner, Christopher Clark, Kenton Lee, and Luke Zettlemoyer.
 "Deep contextualized word representations." arXiv preprint arXiv:1802.05365 (2018).
 - Schuster, Mike, and Kuldip K. Paliwal.
 "Bidirectional recurrent neural networks." *IEEE Transactions on Signal Processing 45*, no. 11 (1997): 2673-2681.
+- <a href="https://arxiv.org/pdf/1409.3215.pdf">Sutskever, I., O. Vinyals, and Q. V. Le.
+"Sequence to sequence learning with neural networks."
+Advances in NIPS (2014).</a>
 - Szegedy, Christian, Sergey Ioffe, Vincent Vanhoucke, and Alexander A. Alemi.
 "Inception-v4, inception-resnet and the impact of residual connections on learning."
 In T*hirty-First AAAI Conference on Artificial Intelligence*.
 2017.
 - Turian, Joseph, Lev Ratinov, and Yoshua Bengio.
 "Word representations: a simple and general method for semi-supervised learning."
 In *Proceedings of the 48th annual meeting of the association for computational linguistics*, pp. 384-394.
 Association for Computational Linguistics, 2010.
-- Vaswani, Ashish, et al. "Attention is all you need."
+- <a href="https://papers.nips.cc/paper/7181-attention-is-all-you-need.pdf">Vaswani, Ashish, et al. "Attention is all you need."
 Advances in neural information processing systems.
-2017.
+2017.</a>